About the project:

 The Cordillera Azul National Park is considered a jewel in the Amazon Basin thanks to its unique location at the intersection of the Andes mountain range and the Amazon Basin.
 The Cordillera Azul landscape is a rich biodiverse forest ecosystem that also stores a significant amount of carbon.
 A population of more than 250,000 people organized in 400 communities live in the buffer zone around the Park's boundaries.
 Most are subsistence farmers and over 40% live in poverty.
 The Cordillera Azul National Park is also under constant threat from illegal logging and the agricultural encroachment from small, poor farmers who have no alternative means of income generation.

-Through an public-private partnership between the Peruvian government through the National Service of Protected Areas (SERNANP), the Centro de Investigación y Manejo de Áreas Naturales (CIMA Cordillera Azul), and the Althelia Climate Fund, the Cordillera Azul National Park REDD+ Project is preserving more than 1.3 million hectares of pristine montane rainforest and supporting sustainable land use in the 2.5 million hectares that surround the Park.
-Cordillera is among one of the largest protected areas in Peru, bigger than the US state of Connecticut and is home to around 6,000 plant species, more than 80 large and medium mammal species, around 180 species of fish, and over 600 species of birds.
+Through an public-private partnership between the Peruvian government through the National Service of Protected Areas (SERNANP), the Centro de Investigación y Manejo de Áreas Naturales (CIMA Cordillera Azul), and Mirova's Althelia Climate Fund, the Cordillera Azul National Park REDD+ Project is preserving more than 1.3 million hectares of pristine montane rainforest and supporting sustainable land use in the 2.5 million hectares that surround the Park.
+The Cordillera is among one of the largest protected areas in Peru, bigger than the US state of Connecticut, and is home to around 6,000 plant species, more than 80 large and medium mammal species, around 180 species of fish, and over 600 species of birds.

 The project will protect the area's unique biodiversity and restore degraded lands with cocoa and coffee agroforestry systems throughout the buffer zone around the Park.
 By working with small farmers and local communities, it will avoid more than 15 million tonnes of CO2 emissions over 6 years, mostly due to reduced deforestation.